AbinashBishoyi/zegoggl.es/_posts/2010-12-14-link-analysis-of-imdb-movie-connections.markdown

 ## Pretty graphs and weird numbers

-Interestingly, a look at the [Top 250 (CSV)][] list reveals a lot of well-known films but also some more obscure ones.
+Interestingly, a look at the Top 250 ([Google doc][Top 250 (Google doc)] / [CSV][Top 250 (CSV)]) list reveals a lot of well-known films but also some more obscure ones.
 How did they get on this list?
 It's not really obvious from the list data itself, you need to look at the connections to find out why.

 <a href="/svg/imdb_top_250.svg">
   <img src="/images/21-87.png" alt="21-87 Graph" class="right-img"/>